A Training-free Method for LLM Text Attribution: Problem Setup and Notation

-Let $M$ be a generative model described by $\textbf{Y}=m(\textbf{X})$, where $\textbf{X}$ denotes user prompt and the output denoted by $\textbf{Y}$ consists of a string of tokens $\textbf{Y}=[Y_1, Y_2, \dots, Y_N, \dots]$.
-Each token is chosen from a finite vocabulary set, i.e., $Y_n \in \mathcal{X}$ with size $K:=|\mathcal{X}|$.
-Practical implementations of LLMs specify the probability distribution iteratively, e.g., \citealp{radford2018improving}.
-The model first draws a random value for the first token, say $Y_1=y_1$ by sampling from the distribution $p^{M}(Y_1 | \textbf{X})$, and then for each token $n \in [2,N]$, the model sequentially determines a distribution for the token given prompt $\textbf{X}$ and all the randomly chosen values $y_1, y_2, \dots, y_{n-1}$.
+\textbf{Text generation.} We represent any piece of text $\textbf{Y}=[Y_1, Y_2, \dots, Y_N]$ as a sequence of tokens from a finite vocabulary set $Y_n \in \mathcal{X}$ with size $K:=|\mathcal{X}|$\footnote{This representation implicitly assumes that LLMs use the same vocabulary or can be deterministically mapped to a shared one, which is a mild simplification since different tokenizers can be aligned via re-tokenization.}.
+Let $M$ be a generative model described by $\textbf{Y}=M(\textbf{X})$, where $\textbf{X}$ denotes the user prompt as a sequence of tokens and the output denoted by $\textbf{Y}$ consists of a sequence of tokens $\textbf{Y}=[Y_1, Y_2, \dots, Y_N, \dots]$.
+Following practical implementations of large language models (e.g., refer to \citealp{radford2018improving,brown2020gpt3,openai2023gpt4,you2024linearautoregressive}), we consider an auto-regressive language model that generates tokens sequentially.
+In an auto-regressive model, each token is drawn conditional on the user prompt $\mathbf{X}$ and all previously generated tokens.
+In particular, the model $M$ first draws a random value for the first token, say $Y_1=y_1$ by sampling from the distribution $p^{M}(Y_1 | \textbf{X})$, and then for each token $n \in [2,N]$, the model sequentially determines a distribution for the token given prompt $\textbf{X}$ and all the randomly chosen values $y_1, y_2, \dots, y_{n-1}$.
 So, we define a sequence of probability distributions $p^{M}(\textbf{Y}_N | \textbf{X})$ over $\textbf{Y}_N \in \mathcal{X}^N$ where $\textbf{Y}_N= [Y_1, Y_2, \dots, Y_N]$ is a substring of $\textbf{Y}$ consisting of the first $N$ tokens.
-The sequence of probability distributions is determined as Note that Equation \ref{eq: bayes} is an application of the Bayes' rule and holds for any generative model (regardless of whether tokens $Y_n$ are sequentially generated).
-While equation \ref{eq: bayes} holds for all generative models, because conditional distributions $p_n(y)$ are in general not easily accessible, we apply the rule for sequential models.
-For our theoretical derivations, we follow the literature on white-box detection, and assume that we know the probability law $p^{M}_n(\textbf{Y}_n)$ for any given sequence $\textbf{Y}_n$.
-See, for example, \citealt{mitchell2023detectgpt, gehrmann2019gltr} \footnote{Open-weight models, including LLAMA, DeepSeek, Mistral, Falcon, and MPT, provide access to the model, which includes access to the (conditional) log probabilities.
-Additionally, multiple closed-weight models also provide log probabilities through API commands.
-For example, OpenAI provides log probabilities through the Chat Completion API Command.
-Also, the language models supported by Together AI provide log probabilities by adding "logprobs: 1" to the request.}.
-For experiments with no white-box access to the log-probabilities, please refer to Section \ref{blackboxnumerical}.
+The sequence of probability distributions is determined as \begin{remark} Note that Equation (\ref{eq: bayes}) is an application of the Bayes' rule and holds for any generative model regardless of whether tokens $Y_n$ are sequentially generated.
+While Equation (\ref{eq: bayes}) holds for all generative models, because conditional distributions $p^{M}_n(\textbf{Y}_n)$ are in general not easily accessible, we apply the rule for sequential models. \end{remark}